All for Australia

 All for Australia is a 1984 book by Australian historian Professor Geoffrey Blainey.
 It criticises Australian immigration policy and the direction in which it is pushing the country.
 The book examines the way policy developed in the 1970s and 1980s and explores what Blainey views as the disproportionately high levels of Asian immigration to Australia since the mid-1970s.

+Synopsis

 In All for Australia, Blainey argues: